pabloelcolombiano/cake-dm/README.md

                 - Users
                 - UserProfile
 ```
-The immediate advantage is that:
+The advantage is that:
+ - The structure of your app becomes clearer.
- - The domains of your code can be clearly assigned to different teams.
+ - The different domains of your code can be clearly assigned to different developers or teams.
- - The admin layout (in this example) is different than the others, and this can easily be read from the structure.
+ - Template paths pile up.
+For example here, the layout of all the templates within the domain Admin is different than the others.
+This can easily be read from the structure.
  - Elements and Components are spread through the domains according to their relevance.

 Note that:
- - It is possible to split your domains in sub-domains.
+ - It is possible to split your domains in sub-domains, for example by creating a folder *src/Domain/Staff/Internal* and a folder *src/Domain/Staff/External*.
+In that case, no MVC folders should be located in the folder *src/Domain/Staff*
  - Plugin structures can be split in the same manner.
 You should then replace the *App* domain by a *Plugin* domain.
- - The namespaces do not change.
+ - Namespaces do not change.
 It is therefore forbidden to have two controllers with the same name in different domains.
- - The Cells, the Views and the Helpers can be distributed along domain layers too, just as the components.
-Behaviors too, but I cannot think of an example where this would be relevant.
+ - Cells, Views and Helpers can be distributed along domain layers too, just as the components.
+Behaviors too.

 ## Settings